 The division gives one hour long conferences to the pathology and orthopaedic residents at Boston University School of Medicine three times a month and a monthly hour long conference to the pathology residents at the Brigham and Woman’s Hospital.
 The division also gives regular lectures to pathology residents at the Mallory Institute of Pathology and participates in the teaching of medical students at the Boston University School of Medicine.

-Every resident training in anatomic pathology rotates on the Bone and Soft Tissue Pathology Service for one week long rotations for a total of 4-10 weeks for each resident.
+Every resident training in anatomic pathology rotates on the Bone and Soft Tissue Pathology Service for one week long rotations for a total of four to ten weeks for each resident.
 During that time period the residents acquire the skills to diagnose many of the diseases that affect the musculoskeletal system.

 Each year the division participates in the Boston Orthopaedic Pathology Course.
-These courses are offered for orthopaedic surgery residents in the New England and New York areas, respectively.
+These courses are offered for orthopaedic surgery residents in the New England and New York areas.